-The tank should be flushed out with plenty of water periodically to prevent possible stagnation.
+Flush the tank out with plenty of water periodically to prevent stagnant water in the cup.
 This periodic flushing also prevents a build-up of salts left when water in the cup evaporates.

-Water should be removed from the cup if the temperature is likely to fall below 40 degrees.
+Water should be removed from the cup if the temperature is likely to fall below 40° degrees Fahrenheit.
 Hopefully, this won’t happen to you inside.
 This practice will prevent cold damage which appears as a brown line across each leaf at the water level.

-If you take care of Bromeliads indoors, you may need to mist the plant about twice a week in addition to your watering in order to prevent drying of the leaves by the low humidity.
+If you take care of a Bromeliad plant indoors, you may need to mist the plant about twice a week in addition to your watering in order to prevent drying of the leaves by the low humidity.